eputnam77/MarkReview/docs/accessibility.md

-# Accessibility & Internationalisation
+## Accessibility & Internationalization

-MarkReview follows WCAG&nbsp;2.2 AA guidelines.
-All interactive elements include `aria-label` attributes and colours meet the required contrast ratio.
+MarkReview is built for inclusivity from the ground up.
+Every interactive element adheres to WCAG 2.2 AA standards, with clear `aria-label` attributes and contrast ratios that meet or exceed accessibility requirements.
+This ensures all users—including those relying on assistive technology—can navigate and interact with confidence.

-Locale packs provide translated labels for the toolbar and pop-up controls.
-Copy the desired JSON file from `locales/` into your project and pass the data to your UI framework of choice.
+Internationalization is just as seamless.
+MarkReview provides locale packs with translated labels for toolbars and controls.
+Simply copy the relevant JSON file from the `locales/` directory into your project and supply it to your preferred UI framework.
+This approach delivers a consistent, accessible experience across languages and regions.

+* **Learn more about WCAG 2.2 AA:** [W3C WCAG 2.2 Overview](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/)
+* **MarkReview source and locale files:** [GitHub: MarkReview Locales](https://github.com/your-org/markreview/tree/main/locales)